shenapse/tesseract-zip-pdf-dir/README.md

 # none of which tesseract does.
 ```

-Some extra work is required to actually run these commands though.
+Some extra work beyond is required in order to actually run these commands though.
 Note that this repository only provides scripts not a tool that extends the official tesseract CLI.

-## OCR sample
+## Sample

 Input and output OCR samples are available at [sample](/sample/) and [out](/out/) directory.
 They are ToCs of books since this repository is originally for OCR ToCs.